DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 WMSHistory & PilotsHistory Monitoring
 =====================================

-The WorkloadManagement/StatesAccountingAgent creates, every 15 minutes, a snapshot with the contents of JobDB and PilotAgentsDB and sends it to an Elasticsearch-based database.
+The WorkloadManagement/StatesAccountingAgent creates, every 15 minutes, a snapshot with the contents of JobDB and PilotAgentsDB and sends it to an OpenSearch-based database.
 This same agent can also report the WMSHistory to the MySQL backend used by the Accounting system (which is in fact the default).

 Optionally, you can use an MQ system (like ActiveMQ) for failover, even though the agent already has a simple failover mechanism.